Neural Network Surrogate and Projected Gradient Descent for Fast and Reliable Finite Element Model Calibration: a Case Study on an Intervertebral Disc: Results and discussion

 \subsection{Surrogate models}

 To enhance the efficiency and accuracy of FE calibration, we explore using surrogate models as a faster and more reliable alternative to direct simulations.
-This section assesses the performance of various surrogate models, focusing on the effects of training dataset size and model architecture.
+This section assesses the performance of various surrogate models, focusing on the effects of model architecture and training dataset size.
 Additionally, it investigates the models’ ability to interpolate and extrapolate RoM values to unseen moments, which is essential for calibrating to experimental data.
+The following experiments were designed to identify the best-performing surrogate model with rigorous evaluation on large test sets, where the predicted RoM values are compared to ones obtained from FE simulations.
+In the subsequent sections, the best-performing surrogate was evaluated on its ability to calibrate material parameters with experimental data, where only a limited number of samples are available.